ignmilton/ignmilton.github.io/DealingWithExcuses.md

 ## 4. The MUN Dictator

-You are attending the prestigious NIT Rourkela International Model United Nations, attracting over 200 student delegates from around the country.
+You are attending the prestigious NITR International Model United Nations, attracting over 200 student delegates from around the country.

 You are assuming the role of a dictator from East Exampleia, a newly formed republic subsisting largely off its main export, high quality hypothetical scenarios.
 You've always had it in for your ancestral enemy, West-Examplestan, but the MUN has made it clear that any country in your region that aggressively invades a neighbor will be severely punished with sanctions and possible enforced "regime change."
 So you decide to leave the West alone for the time being.